languages banner Our Services

 Here are some of the best fictional and constructed languages to have made their way into popular culture

-Many authors and scriptwriters of fantasy novels and films, from JRR Tolkien’s Lord of the Rings series to George R. R. Martin’s Game of Thrones, have devised their own fictional languages for a mythical species or fantasy planet.
 The most popular of these have managed to creep into many people’s everyday speech in an effort to emulate their fictional heroes.
-It’s not just fantasy languages that have been devised in ways unlike normal languages; Esperanto was once seen as the language of the future and there are plenty of teenagers who could probably converse solely in emoji.
-Here are some of the best fictional and constructed languages to have made their way into popular culture.
+And, it’s not just fantasy languages that have been created.
+Esperanto was once seen as the language of the future, and there are many who could probably converse solely in emojis.

 Klingon – Star Trek